slsa-framework/slsa/docs/spec/v1.0/about.md

 In short: everyone involved in producing and consuming software, or providing infrastructure for software.

-**Software producers**, such as a development team or open source maintainers.
-SLSA gives you protection against insider risk and tampering along the supply chain to your consumers, increasing confidence that the software you produce reaches your consumers as you intended.
+**Software producers**, such as an open source project, a software vendor, or a team writing first-party code for use within the same company.
+SLSA gives you protection against tampering along the supply chain to your consumers, thereby reducing insider risk and increasing confidence that the software you produce reaches your consumers as you intended.

 **Software consumers**, such as a development team using open source packages, a government agency using vendored software, or a CISO judging organizational